mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ### Installing Merb
 ***
-If you have an older version of Merb (<0.9.2) you should remove the all the gems before continuing.
+If you have an older version of Merb (<0.9.2) you should remove all the gems before continuing.
 Use `gem list` to see your installed gems.

+    sudo gem uninstall merb
 ***
 Installing the `merb` gems should be as simple as: